top of page

 Youth Small Boat and Keelboat Classes

-In 2008, we launched our Youth Summer Sailing Camps, offering 1- to 4-week sessions.
+In 2008, we launched our Youth Summer Sailing Camps, offering 1- to 5-week sessions.
 Campers start with the fundamentals and advance to sailing the San Francisco Bay in both small boats and keelboats.

 Since 2019, Afterguard has operated from a 4,500-square-foot facility next to our marina, equipped to host full-size youth class groups.
-We have a fleet of boats ready for instruction and a dedicated community of certified instructors and volunteer club members who love helping youth learn to sail.
+We have a small fleet of boats ready for instruction and a dedicated community of certified instructors plus volunteer club members who love helping youth learn to sail.
+People from all walk of life that make great mentors for youth.

 Custom group schedules are available with advance notice.
 We’re happy to work with schools, homeschool groups, or families to create a program that fits your needs.